 When visiting Uganda and travelling through the different regions, you will become familiar with Ugandan food popular in each area.
 Take for instance, if you are visiting the eastern region and in Mbale in particular, you would most certainly stop and try 'malewa' - a traditional dish made from bamboo shoots common with the Bagisu people.
 See its recipe here.

 Once well prepared, the malewa (the shoots), can be added to any stew to give it that fabulous taste and flavour you won't easily find unless of course you are into global cooking and find yourself in eastern Uganda trying out Ugandan cuisine.

 When in the central region, feasting on some hearty groundnut (peanut) stew is a must.
 The thick gravy with a smoky aroma sometimes, with an option of mixing it with mushroom, dried fish or any other vegetables is a favourite.
 Commonly known as 'ebinyebwa', this is a must try - sorry for those with nut allergy!
 I wouldn't even advise you to get any where near - for the temptation lest you try and spoil your memorable Ugandan vacation.

-Typical Traditional Cuisine with a Cold Ugandan Beer - Photo by Vince Crawley
+Typical Ugandan lunch served with a Cold Ugandan Beer - Photo by Vince Crawley

 Northern Uganda is known for 'sim-sim' (sesame) from which a paste is made.
 This paste is mixed into a stew of beans or greens and served as a side dish.
 It is some times properly stored away and occasionally served as a condiment.
 A candy made from roasted sesame seeds with sugar and honey is a big hit especially with the children.